cthoyt/cthoyt.github.io/_posts/2026/2026-09-15-semantic-farm-base4nfdi-abstract.md

    [previous post]({% post_url 2025/2025-09-04-bioregistry-turtle-validation
    %}).

+Further, there is an evolving (but not yet well-documented) notion of *NFDI standards* where we would like to promote the Semantic Farm prefix map.

 **Semantic Farm enables data integration** The Semantic Farm was a key tool that enabled the integration of the NFDI4Chem and NFDI4Culture's KGs that wasn't possible using other NFDI tools like